zeke/vibes/README.md

 The term was [coined by Andrej Karpathy](https://x.com/karpathy/status/1886192184808149383) in early 2025.

-In this workshop, you'll learn how to vibe code using Cursor, a popular code editor with AI superpowers.
+In this workshop, you'll **learn how to vibe code using Cursor and p5.js**.
+If you don't know what those things are, don't worry.
+We'll cover that!

 ## Prerequisites